Market Overview

 Strategic Approach

 Supported by FII, the Canada Wood Group leads market development programming in South Korea and continues work to expand opportunities for Canadian forest products, particularly in the construction sector.
-Efforts are focused on removing barriers to wood use, building capacity through training, expanding and deepening government contacts and providing guidance and technical support to the industry.
+Efforts are focused on removing barriers to wood use, identifying and supporting market opportunities for Canadian wood products and developing and maintaining industry relationships.

 Photo: Canada Wood’s Dagagu house demo project, Incheon Metropolitan City | Credit: Canada Wood Korea